Are these the best copper stocks and ETFs to watch?

 With net assets of over $1 billion, COPX is a large ETF, with a weighted average market cap of over $16 billion.
 The ETF also has an expense ratio of 0.65%.

 COPX has a return on equity of over 18% and a price-to-earnings ratio (P/E ratio) of over 32%.13

 Barclays Capital-owned iPath runs the exchange-traded note iPath Bloomberg Copper Subindex Total Return.
 The ETN is, like CPER, focuses on copper futures by providing exposure to the Bloomberg Copper Subindex Total ReturnSM index.

 With a market cap of over $17 million and over $88 million in AUM, the iPath Bloomberg Copper Subindex Total Return is significantly larger than CPER.
 Bloomberg Copper Subindex’s total return for the year to date is over 24%, with an investor fee rate of 0.75% per annum.14

-Why do people trade in copper stocks and ETFs?
+Why do people trade and invest in copper stocks and ETFs?

 - People trade copper stocks and ETFs as it’s an accessible way to gain exposure without outright ownership of the commodity

 - Copper is used extensively in many processes that keep our modern world running smoothly, from electricity generation to infrastructure.
 This means the demand for the metal is relatively stable

 - Because copper has so many applications, its price is considered a reliable indicator of macroeconomic health, since demand for copper will always be great when demand for infrastructure, electricity and technology is.
 So much so, in fact, that some economists affectionately term the metal ‘Doctor Copper’